 In a medical malpractice case claiming the failure to diagnose and treat cancer, the firm’s client was awarded $1.8 million for the claimed damages by the insurance company.
-The failure to diagnose the cancer in a reasonable time led to delay in treatment which affected the client’s chances for recovery.
+The failure to diagnose the cancer in a reasonable time led to a delay in treatment which affected the client’s chances for recovery.
 Cancer has been viewed throughout history as an angel of death and the firm’s client was robbed of the chance for recovery because of a negligent mistake on the part of the doctor.

-The misdiagnosis of cancer and other serious conditions is prevalent in the heath field.
-While doctors sometimes have good reason for their oversight, the misdiagnosis is many times simply due to carelessness.
+The misdiagnosis of cancer and other serious conditions is prevalent in the health field.
+While doctors sometimes have a good reason for their oversight, the misdiagnosis is many times simply due to carelessness.
 Misdiagnosis and failure to diagnose often lead to a more serious problem known as the failure to rescue.
 This concerns the delay of or failure to treat a serious condition and save the patient simply because the condition was not diagnosed in a timely manner.

 Because of the seriousness of cancer, when The Law Office of Richard M. Kenny was approached with this case, the firm’s attorneys immediately began working on building a solid case on behalf of the client.
 The concern was, first, to gain retribution on behalf of the client, who was a cancer patient with a significantly narrower margin of survival due to the doctor’s failure to diagnose.